vampire-slayer/Codeforces-Solutions-Downloader/README.md

 *The downloaded solutions get saved in a Directory called 'Codes' inside the directory from where the script was executed.*

 *The solutions get saved in the format 'ContestId_ProblemID.extension'.
 For example, 776_D.cpp is a possible filename.*

+In order to use it with proxy, add `export http_proxy="http://username:password@host:port"` to the beginning of 'run.sh'.